Kingdom of Madness:

 MICKY BARKER – Drums (Magnum 1985-95)

-MO BIRCH – Backing vocals / percussion (Magnum, Go West, UB40)
+MO BIRCH – Vocals / percussion (Magnum, Go West, UB40)

 BRIAN BADHAMS – Bass (Bernie Marsden, Steve Gibbons, Climax Blues Band)

-One of the UK’s finest exponents of melodic rock music, Magnum achieved high album and singles chart positions in both the UK and Europe and gained a reputation as one of the hardest-working bands on the touring circuit, delighting audiences with concerts that were always captivating both musically and visually.
-Highlights of the band’s career include regular sold-out theatre tours including a memorable five nights at London’s legendary Hammersmith Odeon performed during 1988 together with headline appearances at Birmingham NEC and Wembley Arena, as well as appearances at major festivals.
+One of the UK’s finest exponents of melodic rock music, Magnum achieved high album and singles chart positions in both the UK and Europe, gaining a reputation as one of the UK most captivating bands, both musically and visually.
+Highlights of the band’s career include regular sold-out theatre tours including a memorable five nights at London’s legendary Hammersmith Odeon performed during 1988 together with headlining Birmingham NEC and Wembley Arena, as well as appearances at major festivals.